Htet-Wai-Yan/To-do-list/README.md

 # To-do-list
-JavaScript Basic Exercise

-This exercise is about creating the note taking app using vanilla javaScript.
+This is the javaScript basic exercise and about creating the note taking app using vanilla javaScript.

 The app functionality are :